 Wine tasting at Herdade da Comporta.

+You can’t spend a week of tourisme in Comporta without planning a local wine tasting.
 Schedule a late afternoon wine tasting at the Herdade da Comporta, which offers tours of the winery and wine tastings.
 The environment is beautiful!

 Dinner at ‘Cavalariça’